-- 223 The explicit solution is faster but requires smaller steps Δx to be stable, while the implicit solution is less sensitive to - 224 the spatial increments but requires the solution of a non-linear implicit equation for h{i-1} at each time step.
-We tested - 225 the speed of the two solvers using a hypothetical formulation of the Kabompo reach channel.
-The solutions are - 226 virtually identical when solving the equations for steps of less than 500 m.
-The implicit solver runs in 5.3 seconds, - 227 whereas the explicit solution needs 0.06 seconds.
-Even when applying the implicit solution only to cross-sections - 228 with observations, the fastest computational time remains slower (0.17 seconds), and the large spatial increments - 229 affect the final solution.
+- 223 The explicit solution is faster but requires smaller steps Δx to be stable, while the implicit solution is less sensitive to - the spatial increments but requires the solution of a non-linear implicit equation for h{i-1} at each time step.
+We tested - the speed of the two solvers using a hypothetical formulation of the Kabompo reach channel.
+The solutions are virtually identical when solving the equations for steps of less than 500 m.
+The implicit solver runs in 5.3 second - virtually identical when solving the equations for steps of less than 500 m.
+The implicit solver runs in 5.3 seconds, whereas the explicit solution needs 0.06 seconds.
+Even when applying the implicit solution only to cross-sections - with observations, the fastest computational time remains slower (0.17 seconds), and the large spatial increments - affect the final solution.
 We therefore use the explicit solver using 250 m spatial steps.
-If the solution becomes - 230 numerically unstable, the spatial step is subdivided into 1 m increments. - We define calibration cross-sections every 20 km and at each CryoSat-2 observation.
-Although the steady-state 231 - 232 solver is less computationally demanding than a full hydrodynamic calibration, the number of model parameters - 233 must still be constrained.
-Because of the CryoSat-2 orbit configuration, some observations and thus cross-sections - 234 are very closely spaced.
-This increases the number of calibration parameters and the risk of parameter correlation. - 235 We therefore remove cross-sections less than 5 km apart for shorter reaches (Kabompo and Upper Zambezi) and 10 - 236 km apart for longer reaches (Lungwebungo, Kafue and Luangwa).
+If the solution becomes - numerically unstable, the spatial step is subdivided into 1 m increments. - 231 We define calibration cross-sections every 20 km and at each CryoSat-2 observation.
+Although the steady-state - solver is less computationally demanding than a full hydrodynamic calibration, the number of model parameters - 233 must still be constrained.
+Because of the CryoSat-2 orbit configuration, some observations and thus cross-sections - are very closely spaced.
+This increases the number of calibration parameters and the risk of parameter correlation. - We therefore remove cross-sections less than 5 km apart for shorter reaches (Kabompo and Upper Zambezi) and 10 - 236 km apart for longer reaches (Lungwebungo, Kafue and Luangwa).